 Products being placed on the EU market still need CE marking, as the UKCA mark is not recognised by the EU market.

 The UKCA marking can be used from 1st January 2021.
-However, CE marking will continue to be accepted until 11pm on 31st December 2024.

 Need help with UKCA?